-The growth of chemical process industry in Gujarat has received a dramatic accelerated momentum in last one decade.
+The growth of chemical process industry in Gujarat has received a dramaticaccelerated momentum in last one decade.
 Sophisticated technology complex processes and a wide range of chemicals and chemical products have emerged to provide better standards and improved way of living to millions of people.

 Kutch district has a specific chemical zone of factories.
 However, the disaster preparedness as precautionary measures have envisaged by involving all the major Departments who are directly or indirectly responsible for Chemical hazard.
-Total 36 MAH unit is in this district. the most probability of chemical disaster in this district.
+Total 36 MAH units is in this district.
+The probability of chemical disaster in this district is very high.